Wendy M. PaynePhone: 202-512-7350

 Grace WuPhone: 202-512-7377

-Prior to joining FASAB in January 2015, Ms. Wu served as a senior manager with Deloitte & Touche LLP.
-She has more than 16 years of federal and commercial financial audit and accounting policy experience and has led numerous teams in performing research and analysis of complex accounting and financial reporting issues, especially in the areas of mortgage loan, lease, pension, fund balance with Treasury, accounts receivable and accounts payable.
-Her technical expertise and leadership led to many noteworthy achievements across different federal entities including the US Coast Guard, Department of Health and Human Services, Federal Deposit Insurance Corporation, Department of Veterans Affairs, Department of Education, Centers for Medicare & Medicaid Services, National Credit Union Association, Government National Mortgage Association, Import and Export Bank, and Federal Reserve Board of Governors.
-Ms. Wu graduated from Ho Hai University with a Bachelor of Science degree in mechanical engineering and she received a Master’s degree in accounting from Waterloo University.
+Since joining FASAB in January 2015, Ms. Wu has worked on the accounting standards for budget and accrual reconciliation and the implementation guidance on internal use software.
+In addition, she manages the Accounting and Auditing Policy Committee’s operation.
+Prior to joining FASAB, Ms. Wu served as a senior manager with Deloitte & Touche LLP.
+She has more than 16 years of federal and commercial financial audit and accounting policy experience and has led numerous teams in performing research and analysis of complex accounting and financial reporting issues, especially in the areas of mortgage loan, lease, pension, fund balance with the Department of the Treasury, accounts receivable and accounts payable.
+Her technical expertise and leadership led to many noteworthy achievements across different federal entities including the U.S. Coast Guard, Department of Health and Human Services, Federal Deposit Insurance Corporation, Department of Veterans Affairs, Department of Education, Centers for Medicare & Medicaid Services, National Credit Union Association, Government National Mortgage Association, Import and Export Bank, and Federal Reserve Board of Governors.
+Ms. Wu graduated from Ho Hai University with a bachelor of science degree in mechanical engineering, and she received a master’s degree in accounting from Waterloo University.
 Ms. Wu is a Certified Public Accountant and a Certified Government Financial Manager.
-Also, Ms. Wu is a member of the American Institute of Certified Public Accountants and the Association of Government Accountants.
+Also, Ms. Wu is a member of the Association of Government Accountants.